Frititati/GraphColoringQ1/Documentation.md

 - Turned off most other programs running

 Memory usage was estimated with the tool **runlim**, while execution times, measured in microseconds, were calculated with **std::chrono::steady_clock**.<br />
-Timings for executing each section of each program for each graph were reported as an average of values obtained from five different executions; for the number of used colors we decided to report min and max values instead of the average.<br />
+Timings for executing each section of each program for each graph were reported as an average of values obtained from five different executions; for the number of used colors, we decided to report min and max values instead of the average.<br />
 Tables were grouped first by version of the program (sequential or parallel), then by type of the algorithm (JP or LDF); furthermore, directional graphs are divided by category (large, small sparse, small dense).